 Christian churches have traditionally had difficulty dealing with sexuality, and sexual orientation is no exception.
 As Rayside notes, “Christians have, from about the second century on, had problems finding an appropriate place for sex” (167).
 The Church views sex as something to be regulated; something only marginally redeemed by procreation.
 Fortunately, some churches are moving away from this idea.
 The Anglican Church of Canada, in particular, is under considerable pressure from Canadians who have separated their congregations from the national church and joined the Anglican Network in Canada who see the North American churches as capitulating to what they believe are un-Christian viewpoints on matters of sexuality (Young 47).
 As a result, recent Anglican studies of sexuality have begun to view sexuality as a good in and of itself, stating that sexual intercourse is an intimate sacramental sign and “an outward expression of love and respect which provides a sense of mutual acceptance and support in the various experiences of life” (Young 47).
-Moreover, many Canadian Roman Catholic laypersons have dramatically changed their opinions on sexuality, causing a disconnect between official and popular Roman Catholic views (Young 45).
-The Metropolitan Community Church, in contrast, believes in the continuing process of revelation with respect to sexuality (Young 69), and instead teaches that Christianity can and should abandon its traditional condemnation of homosexuality.
-Though the Anglican Church understands marriage to be only for heterosexual couples, the broadening of its views toward sexuality in general suggests that it could find a way to accept same-sex marriage in the future.
+Moreover, the opinions of many Canadian Roman Catholic laypersons have changed dramatically, causing a disconnect between official and popular Roman Catholic views (Young 45).
+Though the Anglican Church understands marriage to only be for heterosexual couples, the broadening of its views toward sexuality in general suggests that it could find a way to accept same-sex marriage in the future.
+The Metropolitan Community Church, in contrast, believes in the continuing process of revelation with respect to sexuality (Young 69).
 When Christian churches reconsider their attitudes about sexuality they will be able to accept same-sex marriage.

 The United Church of Canada is arguably the most inclusive of Canada’s Christian churches and officially recognizes same-sex marriage.
-The United Church’s major contribution to the public debate about same-sex marriage was the evidence that all Christian churches were not opposed to the redefinition of same-sex marriage (Rayside 178).
+In relation to the public debate about same-sex marriage, a major contribution of the United Church was the evidence that it provided that all Christian churches were not opposed to the redefinition of same-sex marriage (Rayside 178).
 In 1999, the United Church expressed its commitment to the equality of heterosexual and same-sex relationships by supporting Bill C-23, the Modernization of Benefits and Obligations Act, before the Standing Committee on Justice and Human Rights (Rayside 181).
 The Act amended sixty-eight federal statues to extend spousal rights (short of marriage) to same-sex couples.
 Then in 2003, when faced with the changed definitions of marriage in Ontario and British Columbia, the United Church General Council officially supported the marriage of same-sex couples (Young 48).
 This official policy statement by the national church, however, did not change the fact that local congregations continue to have the authority to decide whether or not same-sex marriages will be performed in a particular church and whether the congregation’s minister will be permitted to officiate at the marriage of a same-sex couple at another location (Rayside 177).
-While the United Church’s decision to leave such decisions to local congregations may be regarded as a missed opportunity, the fact that it officially supports same-sex marriage at all sends a clear message that the United Church is a tolerant and inclusive place for all to practice faith and is motivated to maintain its relevancy to modern congregations.
+While the United Church’s decision to leave such decisions to local congregations may be regarded as a missed opportunity, the fact that it officially supports same-sex marriage at all sends a clear message that the United Church is a tolerant and inclusive place for all to practice faith.

 Rayside, David Morton and Clyde Wilcox.
 Faith, politics, and sexual diversity in Canada and the United States.
 Vancouver: UBC Press, 2011.
 Print.